javascript-programming/jaav-tm/configurations/README.md

 To understand the setup of a tendermint network it is recommended to read the quick start: https://tendermint.com/docs/introduction/quick-start.html#overview

-When you create a new toml file using the tendermint generator, the framework requires the follwing modifications
+In case you create a new toml file by using the tendermint generator utilities, remind that the jaav-tm framework requires the following modifications

 - Increase the package payload according to your needs